 By his second wife, Cristino Javellana had four children — Maria Consolacion (born 1891), Rosario Dionicia (born 1895), Socorro, and Jose (born 1899).
 Consolacion married Cirilo Punzalan, Rosario married Pedro Pama (date/place of marriage: 23 April 1924/Pototan, Iloilo), Socorro never married, while Jose married Cresenciana Papas (date/place of marriage: 1 March 1925/Talisay, Cebu).

-Cristino Javellana was the sixth of the nine children of Don Manuel Javellana and Doña Gertrudis Lopez.
+Cristino Javellana was the sixth of the ten children of Don Manuel Javellana and Doña Gertrudis Lopez.
 His siblings were Escolastica (married to Geronimo Jiz de Ortega), Petra (married to Sixto Golez), Quintina (b.
 1840, married to Vicente Gonora), Narcisa (b.
 1842, married to Simon Grecia), Inocencia (born 1849, married to Juancho Jamora), Mariano (b.
 1851, married to Crispina Gamboa), Cristeta, Carmen (married to Miguel Jayme y Lopez) and Marcelina (married to Victoriano Catagui).

 To honor Cristino Javellana’s contribution to the Church, his remains were interred in one of the 12 columns along the aisle of the St. Elizabeth of Hungary Metropolitan Cathedral in Jaro, together with his son Cirilo.
 Carved in the gravestone were:

 RESTOS MORTALES DE